Installation

 TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.
 It adds optional types, classes, and modules to JavaScript, and supports tools for large-scale JavaScript applications.

-To install TypeScript, you can use the npm
+To install TypeScript, you can use the pnpm command:

 This command installs TypeScript globally on your system so that it can be accessed from any project.